 Preparing for the Course Ratings Process

 The timing of the Student Ratings of Teaching surveys is determined by each college, department, or unit.
-CELT’s suggested timeline for Fall 2022 is as follows:
+CELT’s suggested timeline for Spring 2024 is as follows:

-- Oct 02: Session I surveys become available
+- February 25: First-half semester surveys become available

-- Dec 21: Fall survey summaries can be distributed to instructors
+- May 15: Fall survey results can be sent to instructors

 Student view and examples: